 Steven Ross Smith

 Steven Ross Smith is the Banff Poet Laureate for 2018-20.
 He is a poet, fiction writer, and arts journalist.
 His latest poetry book is Emanations: Fluttertongue 6, published by Book*hug in 2015.
 He was awarded the Saskatchewan Book of the Year Award for his poetry book fluttertongue 3: disarray in 2005, and won the bpNichol Chapbook Award for Pliny’s Knickers in 2006.
 His work appears in journals, recordings, and videos in Canada, USA, and abroad.
 Smith was Director of Literary Arts at the Banff Centre (2008–2014) and Director of Sage Hill Writing Experience (1990–2008).
 He is influenced by Dada and by today's most innovative poets.
 His writing is published in Grain and CV2.
 Smith’s poetic work is known for its innovative challenges to poetic form, notably in the seven-book long poem sequence Fluttertongue, and in his performances of sound poetry.
-His work can be seen on his website at fluttertongue.ca, at stevenrosssmith.com, and on YouTube.
+His work can be seen on his website at fluttertongue.ca, at stevenrosssmith.com, and on YouTube and info can be found on Wikipedia.

 I did read poetry in high school because I had a terrific English teacher — Mr. Strebig — who made us read a lot of poetry and also recommended current fiction books.
 The poem that has stuck with me ever since is Gerard Manley Hopkins’ “God's Grandeur.”
 I’ve always loved the language play and the sounds in that poem.
 Here’s a sample from it: “Generations have trod, have trod, have trod: / And all is seared with trade; bleared, smeared with toil; And wears man's smudge and shares man's smell; ...”
 It's as relevant today as it was when he wrote it, I think it was in 1877.